Austria hits two-month low in virus cases as country reopens

 Austria saw 1,792 new infections n 24 hours, down from daily highs of around 13,000 daily cases in late November — a trend that stands in contrast to rising cases across much of Europe.

-In response to a massive fourth wave of infections, the small Alpine nation went into a 20-day lockdown on Nov.
+In response to a major surge of infections, the small Alpine nation went into a 20-day lockdown on Nov.
 22. National lockdown restrictions were lifted for vaccinated people on Dec.
 12, but remain in place for unvaccinated people.

 Since Dec.
 12, each of Austria’s nine states has set its own policy regarding reopening: In some states, restaurants and hotels reopened immediately, while in others they remained closed a few days longer.